 Before that, Luzhkov for some time refused to resign, despite clear desire the then head of state and, according to observers, hoping for Putin’s support.

 A year later, Inteko was sold to Russian investors for 1,2 billion dollars.

 For some time, Yuri Luzhkov lived mainly abroad, although he did not recognize himself as an emigrant, and in June 2013 he acquired an agricultural company in the Kaliningrad Region, where, in particular, he bred horses, produced cheese and buckwheat, which he supplied to the Baltic Fleet.

 In 2015-2016, the ex-mayor became politically active: he criticized demolition of street stalls in Moscow, Russian agriculture и the economy as a wholein the State Duma elections acted as proxy Communist Party candidate Vladimir Komoyedov.

 In January 2016 of the year, 79-year-old Luzhkov and his 52-year-old wife Elena Baturina got married on your silver wedding day.

-In September 2016, Vladimir Putin awarded Luzhkov in connection with the 80 anniversary Order of Merit to the Fatherland.
-The ex-mayor called it "return from the state in which he stayed for several years."
+In September 2016, Vladimir Putin awarded Luzhkov in connection with the 80 anniversary Order of Merit for the Fatherland.
+The ex-mayor called it "a return from the state in which he had been for several years."